theKidOfArcrania/A.R.M.S./README.md

 2. **Weapon Malfunction**: If ___ is owned, the weapon upgrade is destroyed and put into the discard pile, unless it is part of a full set
 3. **Robot Malfunction**: Glitches and turn ends
 4. **Weapon of Choice**: Can become any weapon upgrade.

+##Response Cards
+This category of cards is used in response to a card that another player has played against you.
+In order to activate it, you must play it in the field.
+Other players will not know what your response card is, but will know that you played a response card.
+There are three types of response cards.
+Depending on the card, it might be effective for one or more of these subcategories.
+In all, the cards will always nullify the move or the countermove and replace it with something else.

+- Attack Response Card: this subcategory counteracts any attacks made against the player.
+- Transfer Response Card: this subcategory counteracts any weapon transfers made against the player.
+- Response Response Card: this subcategory counteracts any responses directed against the player.
+(This is the only one that can be played during a player's turn).

 ##Currency